kuruczgabor/beyondPixels/README.md

 # Upcoming features:

 * Likes
-    - Users can like photos
+    - Users can like and unlike photos
 * Comments
     - Users can comment photos
 * Tags